-Apply to: Extensions in conjunction with lines/trunks, in Hybrid/PBX mode only

-Use with: Any other restrictions.
+- Apply to: Extensions in conjunction with lines/trunks, in Hybrid/PBX mode only.
+See the Network Reference for the use of FRLs in a private network (Release 6.0 and later). - Use with: Any other restrictions.
 Use Disallowed Lists if an FRL is unrestricted, and Allowed Lists if an FRL is highly restricted, especially for emergency numbers.
 Not necessary for remote access trunks if barrier codes are used.
 Can be used on all tie trunks.